 How to fix 'linking against a dylib which is not safe for use in application extensions' warning

-Swift packages is an easy and powerful tool for separating your code into modules.
-However, Xcode currently shows a linking against a dylib which is not safe for use in application extensions warning when linking targets and packages in certain ways, even though a package is safe for use in application extensions.
-Let’s look at how we can fix this warning.
+Swift packages is a powerful tool for separating your code into modules.
+However, Xcode currently shows a linking against a dylib which is not safe for use in application extensions warning when linking packages in certain ways, even when a package is safe.

 Xcode project with an app, a widget and a framework target